 It helps you become thoughtful, insightful and wise.
-Through the practice of mindfulness, you learn to observe your attitude, to respond to the challenges life presents.
+Through mindfulness, you learn to observe your attitude and respond to the challenges life presents.

 At this time of pandemic worldwide; We experience social distancing and isolation.
 It’s our new way of living for now, and it’s not easy to accustom.
 The condition affects people’s mental health, which affects emotions and destabilized our balance.
 Some people respond with fear, anxiety and stress, which hurt health.